JSpeedie/dotfiles/README.md

 but I mean that's about it :/

 ## Contents
-* The sickest bash prompt you will ever see in your life.
+* A very simple responsive prompt
 * A setup script you can run that will install all the packages you need and optionally some of the applications I use on a day to day basis (`packages.sh`)
 * A second setup script that installs (read: copies them to the correct